Cold & Flu: Most Popular Articles

 Antiviral medications can be very effective to either shorten the duration of the flu or keep you from getting it.
 Find out more about antiviral medications, including when and how to use them.

 When is a sore throat just irritating and when does it warrant a trip to the doctor?
-Find out when to see a doctor for a sore throat.
+Find out when to seek medical attention and when to stay home.

 Should you take allergy medications for a cold?
 Find out if those antihistamines will actually do anything for your cold symptoms.